← All Growth Audits

 ChatGPT Response (top): the query Anglera's buyers ask

 ChatGPT recommends Hypotenuse AI as the #1 tool for product data enrichment — a competitor with ~$10M funding.
-Anglera hasn't entered this conversation yet, despite having a stronger product-market fit.
+Anglera, with comparable category positioning and YC-validated traction, doesn't appear in the response.

 ChatGPT Response (continued): competitors fill the gap